listenzcc/CT-Display/README.md

         and the features will be saved into the same folder, since the computation is **really** slow;
     -   The determine value will be computed by the projection of the features and their weights.

+-   2022-02-15
+    -   New data arrived, so the offset of the two categories are computed.
+    -   And the distributions of the 18 features are known, either.